-- (6) Gutters and downspouts.
+(4) Gutters and downspouts.
 Gutters and downspouts shall be constructed of noncombustible material.
-Gutters shall be provided with an approved means to prevent the accumulation of leaves and debris in the gutter. - (7) Spark Arrestors. - (A) Chimneys serving fireplaces, barbecues, incinerators or decorative heating appliances in which solid or liquid fuel is used, shall be provided with a spark arrester.
-Spark arresters shall be constructed of woven or welded wire screening of 12 USA standard gage wire (0.1046 inch) (2.66 mm) having openings not exceeding 1⁄2 inch (12.7 mm).
-The net free area of the spark arrester shall not be less than four times the net free area of the outlet of the chimney. - (B) EXCEPTION: Additions or alterations to existing non-conforming structures, involving less than 50% of the structure shall not be required to meet the requirements of new construction provided the additions or alterations meet or exceed the fire safety requirements of the existing structure. - (c) The 2012 edition of the International Wildland-Urban Interface Code shall, at the discretion of the fire marshal, be consulted for guidance in determining fire safety requirements.
+Gutters shall be provided with an approved means to prevent the accumulation of leaves and debris in the gutter.

+(5) Spark Arrestors.
+Chimneys serving fireplaces, barbecues, incinerators or decorative heating appliances in which solid or liquid fuel is used, shall be provided with a spark arrester.
+Spark arresters shall be constructed of woven or welded wire screening of 12 USA standard gage wire (0.1046 inch) (2.66 mm) having openings not exceeding $1/2$ inch (12.7 mm).
+The net free area of the spark arrester shall not be less than four times the net free area of the outlet of the chimney.

+EXCEPTIONS to Construction Requirements in Light Fuel Areas of the Wildland-Urban Interface Code: Additions to existing non-conforming structures, involving less than a 50% expansion of the structure shall not be required to meet the requirements of new construction provided the additions or alterations meet or exceed the fire safety requirements of the existing structure.

+(c) The 2015 edition of the International Wildland-Urban Interface Code shall, at the discretion of the Fire Marshal, be consulted for guidance in determining fire safety requirements.
 (Ord.
 2010-29, 11-2-10)(Ord.
-2015-2, 02-03-15).
+2015-2, 2-03-15; Ord.
+2016-20, 7-12-16)(Ord.
+2018-6, 2-20-18).